-Real problems require real solutions (Nichols)
+Real problems require real solutions (John Nichols)

-3/14/18, Real problems require real solutions - At the March 14 hearing on gun control bills, citizen activist John Nichols spoke in opposition to HB 330 (raising the legal age to buy rifles).
+At the March 14 hearing on gun control bills, citizen activist John Nichols spoke in opposition to HB 330 (raising the legal age to buy rifles).
 Although his statement drew little attention, it raised some basic questions about the proposal that the public would do well to consider.

 No evidence exists mass murders will be reduced by raising the age to purchase long guns in Delaware to 21.
 Further, the proposed amendments to HB 330 still exclude all centerfire rifle calibers currently allowed to hunt fox and groundhog.

 At the age of 10, I roamed the farm fields of my youth in search of game with shotgun or rifle in hand without adult supervision.
 The firearms used [were] sometimes purchased by mail order without any background checks.
 The truth is arbitrary age limits will not cure the ills of society.